 Note: Quail Hollow Veterinary Hospital specializes in treating eye conditions and illnesses.
 The advice provided in this post is intended for informational purposes and does not constitute medical or behavioral advice regarding pets.
 Please make an appointment with your vet to accurately diagnose your pet's condition.

 Do you suspect your dog may have an eyelid tumor?
-Contact our Charlotte vets to book a consultation with our veterinarian.
+Contact our Charlotte vets right away to book an examination for your dog.